mossgreen/mossgreen.github.io/_posts/2018-04-08-spring-data-jpa-101.md

     //The last two properties on the code snippet above were added to suppress an annoying exception that occurs when JPA (Hibernate) tries to verify PostgreSQL CLOB feature.
     ```
-3. Create table in database
+3. Create a table in the database

-## Set up entity
+## Set up an entity

 1. Set up _Model_, aka., _Entity_
     - Add `@Entity` annotation to the class